History of general anesthesia: Etymology of anesthesia

-In 1679, Steven Blankaart publishes Lexicon medicum graeco-latinum with the Latin term anaisthesia.
-In 1684, an English translation appears titled A Physical Dictionary, with anaisthesia defined as "defect of sensation, as in paralytic and blasted persons".
+In 1679, Steven Blankaart published Lexicon medicum graeco-latinum with the Latin term anaisthesia.
+In 1684, an English translation appeared titled A Physical Dictionary, with anesthesia defined as a "defect of sensation, as in paralytic and blasted persons".
 Subsequently, the term and variant spellings like anæsthesia are used in medical literature signifying "insensibility".

-In 1846, in a letter, Oliver Wendell Holmes proposes the term anesthesia to be used for the state induced by an agent and anesthetic for the agent itself.
+In 1846, in a letter, Oliver Wendell Holmes proposed the term anesthesia to be used for the state induced by an agent and anesthetic for the agent itself.
 Holmes motivates this with earlier uses of anesthesia in medical literature to mean "insensibility", particularly to "objects of touch".

 Antiquity

 The first attempts at general anesthesia were probably herbal remedies administered in prehistory.
 Alcohol is the oldest known sedative; it was used in ancient Mesopotamia thousands of years ago.

+Ethanol

+The first historical achievement in anesthesia occurred around 4000 BC in ancient Mesopotamia.
+This was the advent of ethanol (commonly known as drinking alcohol), the first general anaesthetic agent.
+These accounts of the anesthetic uses of ethanol come from the oldest known historical civilization of Sumer and are documented in the oldest known writing system cuneiform.